mougiakouel/QGIS-Training-Manual/rasters/data_manipulation.rst

 :kbd:`ctrl` and click on all four of them in turn, then open them at the same time.

-.. note:: |note| A file that ends in :kbd:`.tif.ovr` is an overview file.
+.. note::  A file that ends in :kbd:`.tif.ovr` is an overview file.
 It is associated with the :kbd:`.tif` file of the same names, and allows it to render faster in QGIS.
 Don't try to open the :kbd:`.tif.ovr` files yourself;
    they will load automatically when you open their associated :kbd:`.tif`